The Scottish Wars of Independence

 Edward felt betrayed in his trust and, in order to set things right once and for all, crossed the border in 1296 with a massive army.
 Here, officially, start the Wars of Independence.

 The siege and massacre of Berwick was Edward's opening shot of the campaign.
-Berwick, just north of the border, was Scotland's most important trading port, second only to London in economic importance in medieval Britain at that point.
+Berwick, just north of the border, was Scotland's most important trading port, second only to London and Bristol in economic importance in medieval Britain at that point.
 Berwick was, if not the most, one of the most populated towns in Scotland.

 The English took the castle, whereupon the defenders surrendered and were spared.
 The population of the town however bore the brunt of Edward's wrath!